 This two-volume work has been recognized as the authoritative work and practice guide for attorneys engaged in transnational litigation.
 The work has been cited repeatedly by the U.S. Supreme Court and the lower courts and in scholarly publications.

-An updated edition is planned for release in the fall of 2014.
+An updated edition is planned for release in the fall of the next year.

 DIGEST OF UNITED STATES PRACTICE IN INTERNATIONAL LAW, Elizabeth R. Wilcox, Editor